In this article:

 In most cases, the death of a parent or other relative with medical debt will not affect your credit, because you are not personally responsible for the debt.
 However, if you cosigned on medical debt, live in a community property state, or live in a state with filial responsibility laws, and the deceased's estate is insolvent, it's possible you could be personally liable for the debt.
 How will that affect your credit?

-Medical debt is treated differently than most other types of debt.
+Medical debt is treated differently from most other types of debt.
 It won't show up on your credit report even if you pay late or the provider's internal collections department starts contacting you asking for payment.
 Problems arise, however, if the medical provider sells the debt to a third-party collection agency.
-If that happens, there is a 180-day grace period before the medical collection account will appear on your credit report.
+If that happens, there is a 365-day grace period before the medical collection account can appear on your credit report.

 Protect Your Estate and Your Heirs From Medical Debt